DezziDez/Potentulus/src/site/notes/Skills and Talents/Ability Skills/Agile.md

 # Agile
 Rank 1
 	- Your speed is 2 tiles higher.
 Rank 2
 	- When making an Agility+Agility check you gain an advantage.

-Rank 3
+Rank 3 (Action, 4)
 	- Changes rank 1: Your speed is 4 tiles higher.
-	- Your stamina is 2 points higher.
+	- You can now take the Dodge action.
+Attacks against you deal half as much damage until the start of your turn.
 Rank 4
 	- Changes rank 2: Whenever you make any ability check with Agility you gain an advantage.
 Rank 5
 	- Changes rank 1: Your speed is 6 tiles higher.
-	- Changes rank 3: Your stamina is 4 points higher.

-Rank 6
-	- Changes rank 1: Your speed is 6 tiles higher.
 	- You no longer take 1 stack of slowed when moving through difficult environments.

+Rank 6 (Action, X)
+	- Changes rank 1: Your speed is 8 tiles higher.
+	- You can move across or through extremely difficult environments such as running over water, along or up a wall, or through extremely dense foliage.
+Doing so costs twice as much total stamina.